dsp-testing/test-exclude-paths-all-ecosystems/README.md

 ```
 ├── bundler/
+│   ├── Gemfile                   # Root level - SHOULD be processed by Dependabot
+│   ├── Gemfile.lock              # Root level - SHOULD be processed by Dependabot
 │   ├── include-me/               # These files SHOULD be processed by Dependabot
 │   │   ├── Gemfile
 │   │   └── Gemfile.lock
 │   └── exclude-me/               # These files should NOT be processed (excluded)
 │       ├── Gemfile
 │       └── Gemfile.lock
 ├── cargo/
+│   ├── Cargo.toml                # Root level - SHOULD be processed by Dependabot
+│   ├── Cargo.lock                # Root level - SHOULD be processed by Dependabot
 │   ├── include-me/               # These files SHOULD be processed by Dependabot
 │   │   ├── Cargo.toml
 │   │   └── Cargo.lock
 │   └── exclude-me/               # These files should NOT be processed (excluded)
 │       ├── Cargo.toml
 │       └── Cargo.lock
 └── .github/
     └── dependabot.yml            # Dependabot configuration with exclude-paths
 ```

 ## Test Scenarios

 ### Bundler Ecosystem
+- **Root Level**: `bundler/Gemfile` - Contains basic dependencies (should be processed)
 - **Include**: `bundler/include-me/` - Contains a Rails application with various gems
 - **Exclude**: `bundler/exclude-me/` - Contains a Sinatra application (should be ignored)

 ### Cargo Ecosystem
+- **Root Level**: `cargo/Cargo.toml` - Contains basic dependencies (should be processed)
 - **Include**: `cargo/include-me/` - Contains a web server project with various dependencies
 - **Exclude**: `cargo/exclude-me/` - Contains a CLI tool project (should be ignored)